 CosmoLattice is a modern package for lattice simulations of field dynamics in an expanding universe.
 We have developed CosmoLattice to provide a new up-to-date, relevant numerical tool for the scientific community working in the physics of the early universe.

-The current version of CosmoLattice (version 1.0) can simulate the dynamics of i) interacting scalar field theories, ii) Abelian U(1) gauge theories, and iii) non-Abelian SU(2) gauge theories, either in flat spacetime or an expanding FLRW background, including the case of self-consistent expansion sourced by the fields themselves.
+CosmoLattice can simulate the dynamics of i) interacting scalar field theories, ii) Abelian U(1) gauge theories, and iii) non-Abelian SU(2) gauge theories, either in flat spacetime or an expanding FLRW background, including the case of self-consistent expansion sourced by the fields themselves.
 CosmoLattice is ready to simulate the dynamics of field theories described by an action and a background metric of the type:

 We have conceived CosmoLattice as an evolving package that we plan to upgrade successively, by further developing modules for new tasks.
-To mention just a few, we plan to add e.g. the computation of gravitational waves (now in development), new initialization routines, and different evolution algorithms.
+For instance, we have recently added in CosmoLattice v1.1 (released in May 2022) a new module for the computation of gravitational waves from scalar field sectors.
+A new version (v1.3) of CosmoLattice has been released in November 2023 addressing the issue of excess memory used.
+The memory (in GB) required now is roughly 8x2xN^3x(Ndof+0.75)/(2^30), N = number of points per dimension, Ndof = Number of degrees of freedom.
+Version (v1.2) of CosmoLattice has been released in Jun 2023 with the addition of a module to compute gravitational waves sourced by U(1) Abelian Gauge fields.
 CosmoLattice is in fact a platform to implement any system of dynamical equations suitable for discretization on a lattice, as it introduces its own language describing fields and operations between them, and hence it is a natural platform to implement new libraries to solve arbitrary field problems (related or not to cosmology).

 If you use CosmoLattice